-Purpose and outcomes of federal environmental review process
+Federal environmental review process

 The federal environmental review process is a necessary step to making the light rail project eligible to receive Capital Investments Grant (CIG) dollars from FTA's New Starts program.
 The ultimate outcome of the environmental review process is a Record of Decision (ROD) issued by FTA.
 To support the ROD, FTA requires the preparation of an environmental impact statement (EIS), consisting of two releases - a Draft and a Final EIS - and guided by the National Environmental Policy Act of 1970 (NEPA).
 The EIS also addresses other federal environmental laws and orders, including: